Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Numerical Experiments

-Now we fit model II with the graph-Laplacian based spatial kernel \eqref{eq:gLspat} to the PET brain images.
+Now we fit model II (qKron-sum) with the graph-Laplacian based spatial kernel \eqref{eq:gLspat} to the PET brain images.
 The following setting for hyper-parameters is used: $a=[1,1,1]$, $b=[0.1,1,0.1]$, $m=[0,0,0]$ and $V=[0.1,1,1]$; however the results are not sensitive to the setting.
 The smoothness of actual time-varying spatial dependence in the brain regions is unknown, thus it is difficult to specify a prior that matches the regularity of the truth.
 Therefore we choose $\kappa=0$ in the prior model \eqref{eq:randcoeff}-\eqref{eq:spatkern_t1} for $\mC_{\bx|t}$.
-It results in an improper prior, however regularized by the likelihood (See more details in Figure \ref{fig:dyneigv_PET}).
+It results in an improper prior, however regularized by the likelihood (See more details in Figure \ref{fig:dyneigv_PET} and Appendix \ref{apx:moreADres}).
 Smoother (and more informative) priors tend to blur TESD found here (results not shown).
 The truncation number of the Mercer's kernel expansion is set to $L=100$.
 We run MCMC to collect $2.4\times 10^4$ samples, burn in the first 4000, and subsample every other.
 The resulting $10^4$ samples are used to obtain posterior estimates of mean functions $\bM(t)$ and covariance functions $\bC_y(t)$.
 Figure \ref{fig:estm_PET} shows the fitted brain images at 6 scheduled times.
 The estimated brain images of patients in the control group (CN) have higher pixel values than the other two groups with bigger (blue) hollow regions.
-This can be seen more clearly from the summary of their estimated pixel values in Appendix \ref{apx:moreADres}.
-Figure \ref{fig:dyneigv_PET} compares the dynamic eigenvalues $\lambda_\ell^2(t)$ for different groups.
-Interestingly, they do not decrease monotonically in $\ell$ (on y-axis) but rather damp out as $\ell$ becomes larger.
-When $\ell$ gets close to $L=100$, the magnitude of $\lambda_\ell^2(t)$ becomes small enough to be negligible.
-To investigate TESD in the PET brain images, we select a point of interest (POI) (marked as red cross) in the occipital lobe and plot the correlation between the brain region of interest (ROI) (chosen based on the pixel values above the $83.5\%$ quantile) and the selected POI in Figure \ref{fig:corpoi_PET}.
-The spatial correlation evolves with time.
-We can see that the POI is highly correlated to its nearest region across all the time.
+This can be seen more clearly from the summary of their estimated pixel values in Figure \ref{fig:pixel_PET}.

+Next, we investigate TESD in the PET brain images.
+TESD over this discretize field is a matrix valued function of time $t$.
+At each time the spatial covariance matrix is of size $25600\times 25600$, too big for a direct visualization.
+Instead, we examine one row of the spatial correlation matrix by selecting a region of interest (ROI) (chosen based on the pixel values above the $83.5\%$ quantile) and a point of interest (POI) (based on the overall variance, marked as red cross) in the occipital lobe.
+Figure \ref{fig:corpoi_PET} plots the ROI-POI correlations across time.
+As these spatial correlations evolve with time, the POI is highly correlated to its nearest region across all the time.
 It is also interesting to note the high correlation between the POI and some area in the frontal lobe.